SchweizerischeBundesbahnen/scion-workbench/docs/site/howto/how-to-provide-part-action.md

   return part.isInMainArea ?
 ActionComponent : null; // matches parts in the main area
 });
 ```

+> [!TIP]
-For more control, return an object literal.
-The function can call `inject` to get required dependencies and runs in a reactive context.
-The function is called again when tracked signals change.
+> - For more control, return an object literal.
+> - The function can call `inject` to get required dependencies and runs in a reactive context.

+> [!NOTE]
+> The function is called again when tracked signals change.

 ```ts
 import {inject} from '@angular/core';